Is Make a Difference Day on your association’s radar? It should be!

 - Where and when do they need to meet on Make a Difference Day?

-- How long should they plan to be there?
+- How long should they plan to volunteer?

 - What will they be doing?

-- Are there any special requirements, such as items they need to bring with them, or any special clothing requirements?
+- Are there any special requirements?
+Such as computer requirements, items they need to bring with them, or any special clothing requirements?

 - Can friends and family join?